Made in Space, Inc.

-Made In Space, Inc. (MIS) is an American company specializing in the engineering and manufacturing of three-dimensional printers for use in microgravity.
+Made In Space, Inc. (now Redwire Space, Inc.), is an American company specializing in the engineering and manufacturing of three-dimensional printers for use in microgravity.
 Headquartered in Jacksonville, Florida, Made In Space's 3D printer (Zero-G printer) was the first manufacturing device used in space.

 History

 Made In Space was founded in August 2010 by Aaron Kemmer, Jason Dunn, Mike Chen, and Michael Snyder, during that year's Singularity University Graduate Studies Program.
 Their primary mission is to enable humanity to become a multi-planetary species.
 In the spring of 2011, Made In Space created their 3D Printing Lab at the NASA Ames Research Center on Moffett Field in Mountain View, California.
 That summer, they were awarded a sub-orbital flight for the printer through NASA's Flight Opportunities Program.
 From July through September 2011, the Made In Space team performed over 400 microgravity test parabolas on NASA's reduced gravity aircraft (the "Vomit Comet"), proving their 3D printing in microgravity.
-With this proven concept, Made In Space was award a Phase 1 Small Business Innovation Research (SBIR) grant for the design of a 3D printer to be tested on the International Space Station (ISS).
+With this proven concept, Made In Space was awarded a Phase 1 Small Business Innovation Research (SBIR) grant for the design of a 3D printer to be tested on the International Space Station (ISS).

 In January 2013, Made In Space was awarded Phase 2 of the SBIR to build and flight-qualify an additive manufacturing facility with their 3D printer for the International Space Station (ISS).
 Phase 3 was awarded in February 2013 to fly their 3D printer to the ISS.

 In May 2014, NASA awarded Made In Space a Phase 1 SBIR contract for the development of a recycler unit to use with the 3D printer the ISS and for their microwell project.
 Shortly after, Made In Space was awarded an ISS Space Flight Awareness Award.
 This award honors "teams that have significantly improved the efficiency, cost or capabilities of space flight".

 In June 2014, Made In Space showcased their in-space manufacturing capabilities at the White House Maker Faire.